eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/simple_app.rst

     wget -O HelloWorldPublisher.cpp \
         https://raw.githubusercontent.com/eProsima/Fast-RTPS-docs/master/code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp

 Now you have the publisher's source code.
+The publisher is going to send 10 publications under the topic HelloWorld.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp
   :language: C++
+  :linenos:

 Examine the code
 ****************

-At the beginning of the file we have a Doxygen style comment block with the @file field that tells us the name of the file.
+At the beginning of the file we have a Doxygen style comment block with the ``@file`` field that tells us the name of the file.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp
     :language: C++
     :lines: 15-18

 Below are the includes of the C++ headers.
 The first one includes the HelloWorldPubSubTypes.h file with the serialization and deserialization functions of the data type that we have defined in the previous section.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp
     :language: C++